-NOTE 16 - RETIREMENT PLAN
+NOTE 16 - RETIREMENT PLANS

 The Foundation has a 403(b)(7) retirement plan covering all employees electing to participate.
 The Foundation matches dollar for dollar employee contributions up to 3% of their W-2 wages.
-Contributions to the plans charged to operations totaled \$97,135 in 2016 and \$86,741 in 2015.
+Contributions to the plan charged to operations totaled \$114,549 in 2017 and \$97,135 in 2016.

-The Foundation had a 457(b) deferred compensation plan covering the Chief Executive Officer.
+The Foundation has a 457(b) deferred compensation plan covering the Chief Executive Officer.
 The purpose of the plan is to retain a key employee by offering benefits comparable with similar organizations.
 Annual contributions to the plan are approved each year by the Board of Directors.
-The plan called for an annual contribution of \$15,888 in 2015.
-The total cost charged to operations amounted to \$12,934 in 2015, in accordance with the vesting schedule in place at the time of the contribution.
-At December 31, 2015, \$37,034 was accrued for this obligation.
-During 2016, the obligation was paid in full to the plan participant when he left the Foundation.
+The plan was not funded as of December 31, 2017 or December 31, 2016.